enricocid/Music-Player-GO/README.md

 # Description

-This repo contains the source code of the Music Player GO's Android App.
-Music Player GO is a simple yet fully-featured local music player aiming at simplicity and performance.
+This repo contains the source code of the **Music Player GO** Android app: a simple yet fully-featured local music player aiming at simplicity and performance.

 # Download